quasar098/ctf-writeups/amateursctf-2023/gcd-query-v1/README.md

 we can use a janky version of Chinese Remainder Theorem to figure out the flag

-this took me a while to figure out, and was mostly based on long time of thinking that i cannot explain
+this took me a while to figure out, and was mostly based on long time of thinking

 ```py
 from pwn import *